ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 Before flashing, power off your calculator completely by removing the batteries, and then plug in USB cable while holding down the `ON/C` key.
 Then your calculator will enter the flashing mode.

-An HID device named "USB Input Device" with the ID of 066F:3770 will show up in the Device Manager under the Windows.
+An HID device named "USB Input Device" with the ID of 066F:3770 will show up in the Device Manager under Windows.

 ![USBID](Image/0.png)